 The first crew will be in Happy Valley-Goose Bay and would cover the 400 km of the overhead transmission lines on Labrador and the second crew for the 700 km on the island.
-It is recommended that these crew members be always ready in the case of emergencies and can act in a timely fashion on maintenance, inspection, and restoration activities.
-Note, while each crew has a designated region, they will work as a team for whatever area in which work is required.
+These crew members need to be on standby so there is always someone ready in emergencies 24/7 and can act in a timely fashion on maintenance, inspection, and restoration activities.